Dicklesworthstone/causal_direction_estimation_from_data/README.md

   2. Creates a heatmap using Seaborn with the provided matrix, labels, and title.

 #### Main Script: `process_data(file_path)`
-- **Purpose:** Executes the entire causal analysis process for the given file path.
+- **Purpose:** To execute the full causal analysis process for the specified file path.
 - **Process:**
-  1. Loads and preprocesses the data.
+  1. **Data Loading and Preprocessing:**
-  2. Performs causal analysis on all combinations of variables.
-  3. Stores results in matrices for Mahalanobis ratios and p-values from permutation and bootstrap tests.
-  4. Generates and displays heatmaps to visualize the results.
+     - Loads data from the given file path.
+     - Preprocesses the data, including handling infinite values and ensuring data consistency.
+  2. **Normalization (Conditional):**
+     - Normalizes the data if the `use_normalize_input_data` flag is set.
+This step is crucial for ensuring that the data is on a comparable scale across different variables.
+  3. **Causal Analysis on Variable Combinations:**
+     - Iteratively performs causal analysis for every possible pair of variables in the dataset.
+     - Utilizes a range of machine learning models to assess the causal relationship between each pair.
+  4. **Ratio Matrix Construction:**
+     - Constructs a matrix to store the ratio scores derived from the causal analysis, indicating the strength and direction of the inferred causal relationships.
+     - Each entry in the matrix represents the causal direction strength from one variable to another.
+  5. **Progress Updates:**
+     - Provides ongoing updates on the progress of the analysis, indicating how many combinations of variables have been processed out of the total.

+- **Output:**
+  - Returns a matrix of ratio scores representing the causal relationship strengths, along with a list of the column names (variables) analyzed.